akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 The user of the library does not have to write any explicit back-pressure handling code — it is built in and dealt with automatically by all of the provided Akka Streams operators.
-It is possible however to add explicit buffer stages with overflow strategies that can influence the behavior of the stream.
+It is possible however to add explicit buffer operators with overflow strategies that can influence the behavior of the stream.
 This is especially important in complex processing graphs which may even contain loops (which *must* be treated with very special care, as explained in @ref:[Graph cycles, liveness and deadlocks](stream-graphs.md#graph-cycles)).